blb-ventures/strawberry-resources/README.md

 ![django version](https://img.shields.io/pypi/djversions/strawberry-resources.svg)

-Introspection utilities to extract data from the schema to use as helpers in the client, like building an automatic form.
+Introspection utilities to extract data from the schema to use as helpers in the client, like building an automatic form for input types.

 ## Installation